Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-(B) This rule establishes a program for the registration and fish health monitoring of aquaculture facilities, fee-fishing facilities, fish brokering, public aquaculture facilities, public fishery resources, private fish ponds, institutional facilities, private stocking, short-term fishing events and displays.
+(B) This rule establishes a program for the registration and aquatic animal health monitoring of aquaculture facilities, fee-fishing facilities, aquatic animal brokering, public aquaculture facilities, public fishery resources, private fish ponds, institutional facilities, private stocking, short-term fishing events and displays.
 This rule also addresses the importation of aquatic animals into Utah and establishes requirements for health approval of aquatic animals and their sources.
 The program is based on the monitoring of facility operations and aquatic animal movements to prevent the exposure to and spread of pathogens or diseases which adversely affect both cultured and wild aquatic animal stocks.

 (C) Persons engaged in operations listed in R58-17-1(B) must comply with the rules for site selection and species control under Department of Agriculture and Food 4-37-201(3)and 4-37-301(3) and Department of Natural Resources rules R657-3 and R657-16.